 - Testing this cell-free fetal DNA is called non-invasive prenatal testing/screening, or “NIPT/NIPS” (non-invasive as all it requires is a standard blood sample from the mother’s arm).

-- Fetal fraction, or the proportion of DNA in the blood sample that comes from the pregnancy, can affect the accuracy of an NIPT test
+- Fetal fraction (the proportion of DNA in the blood sample that comes from the pregnancy) can affect the accuracy of a NIPT test.

 How accurate is Panorama?

 Panorama evaluates SNPs – the 1% of our DNA that makes us different from one another.
 Panorama provides a significantly safer risk assessment than traditional screening methods.
 With a sensitivity of over 99% for trisomies 21, 13, triploidy and gender and 98,2% for trisomy 18, it helps reduce the number of women undergoing unnecessary invasive diagnostic procedures* (placenta biopsy and amniocentesis) – only if Panorama shows a high risk of chromosomal changes those are recommended.